-&lt;sup>6 Large trucks are defined as trucks over 10,000 pounds gross vehicle weight rating, including single-unit trucks and truck tractors.
+&lt;sup>e Large trucks are defined as trucks over 10,000 pounds gross vehicle weight rating, including single-unit trucks and truck tractors.
 Light trucks are defined as trucks of 10,000 pounds gross vehicle weight rating or less, including pickups, vans, truck-based station wagons, and utility vehicles.

-&lt;sup>1 Includes occupants of other vehicle types and other nonmotorists.
+Includes occupants of other vehicle types and other nonmotorists.
 For 1960-70, the U.S. Department of Transportation, National Highway Traffic Safety Administration did not break out fatality data to the same level of detail as in later years, so fatalities for those years also include occupants of passenger cars, trucks, and buses.

 &lt;sup>9 Includes Amtrak.
-Highway-rail grade crossing fatalities data for 1970 and before is not comparable with data after 1970 due to change in reporting system.
 Fatalities include those resulting from train accidents, train incidents, and nontrain incidents.
+Railroad fatality data for 1970 and before is not comparable with post-1970 data due to a change in the reporting system.

-Highway-rail grade crossing fatalities are also counted under highway, except train occupants.
+h Fatalities occurring at highway-rail crossings resulting from freight and passenger rail operations including commuter rail.
+Highway-rail grade crossing fatalities, except train occupants, are also counted under highway.

-&lt;sup>h Fatalities include those resulting from all reportable incidents, not just from accidents.
+Fatalities include those resulting from all reportable incidents, not just from accidents.